Divorce and Chapter 13

 In these cases, one bankruptcy will do the work of two.
 Couples seeking divorce and Chapter 13 will discharge their unsecured debts, keep their property, like cars and houses, and allocate the Chapter 13 payment as they like, between them.

 For example, I regularly file cases where the wife would qualify for Chapter 7.
 Money is tight.
-There are two cars to keep, and we can can cram them down (pay less than in Chapter 7) in the Chapter 13.
+There are two cars to keep, and we can cram them down (pay less than in Chapter 7) in Chapter 13.
 The wife keeps one car, the husband keeps the other.
-They pay less in the Chapter 13 and divorce after the Chapter 13 is confirmed.
+They end up paying less with Chapter 13 and the divorce after the Chapter 13 is confirmed.
 This helps their cash flow, which is always a concern when couples divorce.

 Avoid Non-Dischargeable Debt Problems in Divorce with Chapter 13

-You can list debt in a 13, and discharge it, even though the debt is listed in your divorce decree or separation agreement.
-You can also discharge property settlements in chapter 13 that would be impossible to discharge in a chapter 7.
+You can list debt in a Chapter 13 bankruptcy and then discharge it.
+This is true even if the debt is listed in your divorce decree or separation agreement.
+You can also discharge property settlements in Chapter 13 that would be impossible to discharge in Chapter 7.

 Share This Article